Bayesian Active Learning in the Presence of Nuisance Parameters: ANALYZING NEGATIVE INTERFERENCE

+if $\prior{\PsiRV \vert \thetavar^\star}^{\alpha_1}$ induces negative interference when data is generated from the \context{} $(\thetavar^\star, \truedist{\PsiRV})$. \end{theorem} \Cref{thm:task-id} shows that in the presence of negative interference, a lower degree of prior misspecification translates to a lower extent of bias in the target likelihood.
+By \Cref{thm:upper-bound}, this is expected to reduce the extent of negative interference, and so we refer to gathering information about $Q_{\PsiRV}$ as the learner's \emph{auxiliary objective}.

+In the fixed-$\psivar$ formulation, \Cref{thm:task-id} has an intuitive interpretation: the threat of negative interference is reduced by effective estimation of $\psivar^\star$.
+This can be seen by substituting $\delta(\psivar^\star)$ for $\truedist{\PsiRV}$ and observing that this implies that the bound decreases as the learner places more probability mass on $\psivar^\star$.
+In other words, in this case, the auxiliary objective corresponds to concentration of the learner's posterior over $\PsiRV \vert \thetavar^\star$ onto $\psivar^\star$.
+Leveraging this insight, we define a specific acquisition function for the auxiliary objective in the fixed-$\psivar$ formulation.

-The information the learner gains about $\PsiRV$ can be similarly represented in the sOED framework as the expected information gain measure computed with respect to the task-specific parameters $\PsiRV$. \Cref{thm:task-id} shows that it is not simply information about $\PsiRV$ the meta-learner requires, but rather information about $\PsiRV$ conditioned on $\thetavar^\star$: the magnitude of $\misspecification$ depends on the measure $p(\psivar^\star \vert \thetavar^\star)$.
-This motivates our definition of expected task-specific information gain, our measure of and proposed acquisition function for achieving task identification: \begin{definition}[\textbf{Expected task-specific information gain (ETSIG)}] The $\mathrm{ETSIG}$ of an action $\x$ is the expected mutual information across $\prior{\ThetaRV}$ between the learner's expected outcome distribution conditioned on $\x$ and the value $\psivar \vert \thetavar$ distributed according to their prior:
+\paragraph{Acquisition function for the auxiliary objective.} In the fixed-$\psivar$ formulation, the learner's auxiliary objective can be represented in the sOED framework as the learner's expected information gain with respect to $\PsiRV \vert \thetavar^\star$.
+We define the expected likelihood information gain (ELIG) to stress that this corresponds indirectly to information about the target likelihood of $\thetavar^\star$.
+Of course, the learner does not have access to $\thetavar^\star$, and so the ELIG is defined as an expectation across $\prior{\ThetaRV}$. \begin{definition}[\textbf{Expected likelihood information gain (ELIG)}] The $\mathrm{ELIG}$ of an action $\x$ is an expectation w.r.t. $\prior{\ThetaRV}$ of the mutual information between $\YRV \vert \x$ and $\PsiRV \vert \thetavar$ according to the learner's prior: